Reorder rules at the variant + location level

-For each variant at each location you can configure a reorder rule with the fields that matter:
+For each variant at each location you can configure the fields that drive the reorder trigger:

 - Reorder point.
-The on-hand quantity at which the SKU should be reordered.
+The available quantity at which the SKU should be reordered.

 - Reorder quantity.
-The quantity to reorder when the point is hit.
+The default quantity to reorder when the point is hit.

-Rules can be edited one at a time or in bulk: select a group of rows, pick the fields to apply, submit.
-The reorder dashboard surfaces SKUs falling under their reorder point so you can turn them into draft POs in a few clicks.
+Rules can be edited inline one at a time or in bulk: select a group of inventory rows, pick which of those three fields to apply, and submit.
+The bulk edit only touches the fields you opted into.
+The reorder dashboard surfaces every SKU whose available stock has fallen at or below its reorder point so you can turn them into draft POs in a few clicks.

-The chosen method, confidence score, and projected days-of-stock-remaining are all stored on the forecast record.
-When confidence is low, the assistant and the UI surface the caveat so you know to apply judgment before acting on it.
+When the data is thin, the forecast says so — the assistant and the UI surface the caveat so you apply judgment before acting on it.

 Every product’s buy history is one click away